Approximate time to read: 6 minutes.

 Thistle Hold: Wrath of the Warden – the first chapter of The Throne of Thorns provides detailed background on the northern town of Thistle Hold and satellite settlement of Blackmoor, lurking in the eaves of the great forest.
 The first part of the book provides player background on the location, followed by GM detail that delves deeper.
 Much of the book describes the personalities, factions and locations that make up the multi-scene first adventure in the series.

 Karvosti: The Witch Hammer – the second chapter of The Throne of Thorns that covers the detailed background of the seat of barbarian power in the southwestern corner of Davokar, a place sacred to the barbarians and of significant interest to Queen Korinthia and the wider factions within Ambria.
 As with the last volume, the start of the book splits across player and GM information; the bulk of the book continues the campaign started in the first book.

 Yndaros: The Darkest Star – the third chapter in The Throne of Thorns, which covers the great city at the heart of Ambria, occupied by the Queen and her people, but once home to a faction of the barbarian people and in more distant times seat of other civilised cultures.
 The new city rises from the ruins of the old, a beacon of hope tempered with shadow and corruption.
 Again, the first sections offer detailed information on locations, people and factions for both players and the GM; the rest of the book lays out the many scenes of the third part of the campaign.

-Report 22:01:08 – A game artefact set out as the report of one of Queen Korinthia’s intelligence agents returning details on the lands and civilisations of the wider world.
-The Pay What You Want download includes a map of the world around Ambria, useful in understanding the location of the core adventures and the wider potentials of conflict and exploration.
+Report 22:01:08 – A game artefact set out like the report of one of Queen Korinthia’s intelligence agents returning details on the lands and civilisations of the wider world.
+The Pay What You Want download includes a map of the world around Ambria, useful in understanding the location of the core adventures and the wider potential of conflict and exploration.